<> <> <> <>

 As many of us fall short of our optimal protein intake, eating an all-meat diet could theoretically assist with muscle gain while simultaneously losing fat.
 However, it can be a double-edged sword, because our bodies need carbs for muscle recovery — so you may see your performance in the gym suffer.

-Other anecdotal health benefits that have been observed with a carnivore diet include an improvement in diabetes symptoms, better gut health, and improved mental health [4].
+Other anecdotal health benefits that have been observed with a carnivore diet include better gut health and improved mental health [4].

 However, it's important to note that these are likely a byproduct of reducing the consumption of ultra-processed foods — and this certainly isn't exclusive to the carnivore diet.